gpoore/latexrestricted/README.md

   Live's `shell_escape` in `texmf.cnf` and MiKTeX's `[Core]ShellCommandMode`
   in `miktex.ini`.

-* `prohibited_write_file_extensions: set[str]`:  File extensions that cannot
-  be used in writing files under Windows (including Cygwin).
+* `prohibited_write_file_extensions: frozenset[str] | None`:  Under Windows
+  (including Cygwin), this is a frozen set of file extensions that cannot be used in writing files.
+Under other operating systems, this is `None`.

   All file extensions are lower case with a leading period (for example, `.exe`).
 These are determined from the `PATHEXT` environment variable, or use a default fallback if `PATHEXT` is not defined or when under Cygwin.

 * `TEXMFHOME: str | None`:  Value of `TEXMFHOME` obtained from `kpsewhich` or `initexmf`.